Kerala massacre

-The Kerala massacre (not to be confused with the state in India) was an alleged incident on 20 April 1979 described in American publication The Christian Science Monitor based on reports from Afghans in Pakistani refugee camps.
-According to these claims, the then Marxist government of Afghanistan's soldiers and policemen (including the 444th Commando Battalion and the 11th Division of the Afghan Army) drove to a village called Kerala in Kunar Province, eastern Afghanistan, shooting at over one thousand unarmed civilians.
+The Kilara massacre was an alleged incident on 20 April 1979 described in American publication The Christian Science Monitor based on reports from Afghans in Pakistani refugee camps.
+According to these claims, the then Marxist government of Afghanistan's soldiers and policemen (including the 444th Commando Battalion and the 11th Division of the Afghan Army) drove to a village called Kilara in Kunar Province, eastern Afghanistan, shooting at over one thousand unarmed civilians.
 The Associated Press had reports of 640 males allegedly put to death in April 1979.
 These allegations were refuted by the Russian media at the time.

 Background

 Kerala was a farming community of 5,000, around 12 miles from the Pakistan border.
 Much of Kunar Province had seen fighting between the Armed Forces of the Democratic Republic of Afghanistan and rebels hiding near the mountains since the Saur Revolution in 1978.
 On April 19, the day before the incident, local rebels attacked an army garrison in the nearby town of Chaga Serai.
 Rebels from Kerala had been harassing provincial capital Assadabad for several weeks, to the extent that a United Nations hydro-electric project in the vicinity had to be abandoned.
 At around the same time, there was the 1979 Herat uprising in March 1979 and the declaration of "holy war" by rebel leaders based in Pakistan.

 About 200 armed government troops and police, arrived in tanks in the village on Friday, April 20.
 It was alleged that the officers aimed their Kalashnikovs at the men and told them to shout pro-communist slogans.
 Instead, the men shouted Allahu akbar.
 The officers then allegedly ordered them to crouch down facing the tanks, and soon after started shooting at them.
 There were claims that having killed the victims, bulldozers arrived thereafter and buried the bodies in a mass grave.
 Some of the villagers who were buried were not killed, but wounded, suggesting that they were buried alive.
 Perpetrators of the massacre include Major Sadiq Alamyar, commander of the 444th Commando Battalion, Major Bahramuddin and Major Gul Rang, two officers of the 11th Division.
-Bahramuddin was killed in a mutiny in Jalalabad, whereas Gul Rang lived in Kabul and Peshawar before passing away in 2004.
+Bahramuddin was killed in a mutiny in Jalalabad, whereas Gul Rang lived in Kabul and Peshawar before dying in 2004.
 It has been suggested that this was a local initiative taken by government forces based in Kunar.
 According to one witness, "There was a rumor that Russians were coming to take the women away in buses...But there were no Russians."